zvansom/mongoose-practice/readme.md

 ## Model Requirements

 There are stubs for your model index file, and the museum and piece models.
 Hints are written inline that lay out the steps you need to do yourself.

+Don't be daunted!
+Mongoose is a lot like Sequelize, so using it will feel a little bit familiar even though it's new to you!
+When you need to know what to do, look up the [Mongoose docs](https://mongoosejs.com/docs/guide.html) and try to find something that looks like an equivalent.
+You can also refer to the [class notes](https://gawdiseattle.gitbooks.io/wdi/05-express/express-mongoose/readme.html) for all the CRUD examples.

 #### Museum